WayneNani/plsql-data-builder-generator/README.md

 1. `builder_pattern_generator` is the main interface to use when actually generating data generators for arbitrary tables.
 2. `builder_pattern_templates` is the underlying template engine that is called by `builder_pattern_generator` for each requested table.

-After these packages have been compiled you can create the generator object for a table by calling:
+After these packages have been compiled (just execute the `install.sql` script) you can create the generator object for a table by calling:

 ```sql
 begin